PilzAdam/nodetopia/README.txt

 Tips:
 -----
-- Sticks can be made out of 3 leaves.
+- Wood can be made out of 4 leaves, which is required to make tools.
 - The furnace is made out of clay.

 License of sourcecode: